us-irs/va416xx-rs/README.md

 to flash and run the blinky program on the RAM.
 There is also a `VA416xx` chip target available for persistent flashing.

-Runner configuration avilable in the `.cargo/def-config.toml` file to use `probe-rs` for convenience.
+Runner configuration is available in the `.cargo/def-config.toml` file to use `probe-rs` for convenience. `probe-rs` is also able to process and display `defmt` strings directly.

 ### Pre-Requisites